aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/3-service-connect-from-cluster2-to-cluster1/index.en.md

 ---
-title : "Usecase 6: Service Connectivity from Cluster2 to Cluster1"
+title : "Use case 6: Service Connectivity from Cluster2 to Cluster1"
 weight : 11
 ---